Kenny McKinley

-Kendrick L. McKinley (January 31, 1987 – September 20, 2010) was an American professional football wide receiver for the Denver Broncos of the National Football League (NFL).
+Kendrick L. McKinley (January 31, 1987 – September 20, 2010) was an American professional football player who was a wide receiver for the Denver Broncos of the National Football League (NFL).
 He was selected by the Broncos in the fifth round of the 2009 NFL draft.
-He played college football at South Carolina.
+He played college football for the South Carolina Gamecocks.

 Early life and high school career

 Born in Mableton, Georgia, he graduated from South Cobb High School in Austell in 2005.
 As a quarterback during his senior year, he passed for 1,470 yards and 16 touchdowns and rushed for 750 yards while scoring 12 touchdowns.
 He was rated the 29th-best player in the state of Georgia and the 54th-best athlete in the country by Rivals.com.

 College career

 As a true freshman while playing for the University of South Carolina Gamecocks, in 2005, he worked his way into the starting lineup at wide receiver and also handled the punt return duties.
 He started six games and ranked third on the team with 25 catches for 291 yards and returned 18 punts for 83 yards.

 During his sophomore year in 2006, McKinley started all 13 games and recorded 51 receptions and 880 yards, which ranked second on the team behind Sidney Rice.
 McKinley's best game was an eight-catch, 110-yard effort against Auburn, the first 100-yard receiving day in his career.

 He would go on to earn first-team honors from: the SEC coaches (All-SEC), the Associated Press and CollegeFootballNews.com.
 He was second-team All-SEC by Rivals.com and honorable mention All-America honors from CollegeFootballNews.com.

 Despite playing with turf toe most of the year, as the Gamecocks' #1 receiver, McKinley not only led the team but led the Southeastern Conference (SEC) in receptions (a then school-record 77), receptions per game (6.42) and in receiving yards per game (80.7).
 He also was number one at South Carolina in yards (968) and touchdowns (9).
 He had four 100-yard receiving games in 2007, including a school record 14 catch performance against Tennessee where he had a career-best 151 yards.